 From Lusaka any of the lodges in this area are easily managed in a day’s drive.
 After the Hook Bridge, continue for about 6 km and take the road south to Chunga Ranger Camp where you pay park fees before continuing further.

-The distance between Itezhi-Tezhi and Hook Bridge is around 200 km and makes a special day’s drive.
+The distance between Itezhi-Tezhi and Hook Bridge along the Spinal Road is around 200 km and makes a special day’s drive.

 The bottom section of the road along the lake shore between Konkamoya and the Musa River is a good place to see the wildlife as it comes down to drink.
 Puku, zebra, buffalo are often seen there.